-APONVIE as the Foundation of a Multimodal Regimen for Patients at Moderate-to-High Risk of PONV
+APONVIE as the Foundation of a Multimodal Regimen for Patients at Medium-to-High Risk of Postoperative Nausea and Vomiting (PONV)

 Guidelines for Multimodal Treatment

-According to the newest version of the Society for Ambulatory Anesthesiology’s consensus guidelines on the management of PONV, multimodal prophylaxis should be considered for patients with one or more risk factors.1
+According to the Fifth Consensus Guidelines for the Management of Postoperative Nausea and Vomiting, multimodal prophylaxis should be considered for patients with one or more risk factors.1

-Vallejo et al: Prospective Study Shows Aprepitant as Part of a Multimodal Approach Is Highly Effective for Moderate-to-High-Risk Plastic Surgery Patients3
+Vallejo et al: Prospective Study Shows Aprepitant as Part of a Multimodal Approach Is Highly Effective for Moderate-to-High-Risk Plastic Surgery Patients2

 Primary Endpoint